syncfusion-content/flutter-docs/Flutter/xlsio/working-with-conditional-formatting.md

 {% endhighlight %}

-The following screenshot represents the Excel file generated with `AboveBelowAverage` conditional format when `averageType` is set as `aboveStdDev` in XlsIO.
+The following screenshot represents the Excel file generated with `AboveBelowAverage` conditional format when `averageType` is set as `aboveStdDev` in Flutter XlsIO.

 ![Above or Below Average conditional format](images/CFAboveBelowAvgStd.jpg)